-We have designed the MSCS curriculum to be as flexible as possible.
-Within broad guidelines, you and your advisor will design your own course of study.
-There are thesis and non-thesis options, as well as three-semester and four-semester tracks.
-So whether you are here to pivot to computer science, to springboard to a Ph.D.
+We have designed the MSCS curriculum to be as flexible as possible, allowing each of you to create a personalized course of study within broad guidelines, in collaboration with your advisor.
+You can choose between thesis and non-thesis options, as well as three-semester and four-semester tracks.
+Whether you are here to pivot to computer science, springboard to a Ph.D. program, or extend your expertise as a computer scientist, the MSCS curriculum can accommodate your goals.
+You can each forge your own path, and we hope you will be excited about the results.
+As Andrew Carnegie famously said, "My heart is in the work."
+We encourage you to embody this spirit throughout your journey in the MSCS program.